Opportunities

 Undergrads, Work-Study Students, Med Students, Post-Bac Students, or Otherwise-Year-Out Students

 Are you interested in getting translational and/or basic science research experience in cell biology, physiology, or otorhinolaryngology?
 Are you looking to build your research experience portfolio for grad school, med school, or residency applications?
-Contact Rob for details regarding available projects and opportunities, which are strongly dependent upon potential time commitment and funding situation.
+Contact Rob for details regarding available projects and opportunities, which are strongly dependent upon potential time commitment and available funding.